Are Chainsaw Gloves Necessary?

 5512

-Glove Material: Since chainsaw gloves are made with a lot of layers, you must be aware of what materials are present in your gloves as well as the function they serve.
+Glove Material: Gloves for chainsaw use are made with a lot of layers, you must be aware of what materials are present in your gloves as well as the function they serve.
 Leather is commonly used in chainsaw gloves because they are moisture-resistant materials.

 This means that they help you gain a solid grip on your chainsaw.
 Kevlar is another common material found in them.
 They have been gradually replacing the use of Nylon as they are much stronger and offer more protection from heat and abrasions.
 Lastly, gloves are treated to become hydrophobic, meaning that they are oil and water repellent.